Oven Baked Chicken and Potatoes (Easy Family Dinner)

 • Preheat oven to 400 degrees.

-• Add oil to a skillet to cover the bottom.
-Heat oil and add chicken skin side down.
-Sprinkle seasonings on the top of the chicken.
-Cook and brown for about 4-5 minutes and then flip.
-Season the top of the chicken and let the other side brown for 4-5 minutes.
-You are not cooking the chicken until done.
+• Season the chicken well on both sides.
+Add oil to a skillet to cover the bottom.
+Heat the oil and add the chicken skin side down.
+Cook for about 4-5 minutes and then flip.
+Let the other side brown for 3-4 minutes.
+You are not cooking the chicken until it is done.
 You are just browning the outside.

 • While the chicken is browning, wash potatoes and dice into 2" pieces and place in the bottom of the prepared baking dish.
-Add spinach.
-Drizzle with vegetable oil.
-Toss to coat.
-Set aside.

 • In a small bowl, mix soup and milk.
 Stir until combined.
-Set aside.
+Pour the soup mixture over the potatoes.

 Notes